Apple Crumble - Tart and tender apples covered in a simple streusel topping for an easy dessert that can be prepped in minutes.

 - Lemon Juice - A little bit of lemon juice helps keep the apples fresh and also adds a touch of acidity to balance out the flavor.

-See the recipe card for quantities and the full recipe.
+See the recipe card for measurements in both grams and cups.

 Best Apples for Apple Crumble